MCMHP Consolidation and Managed Care

 The Medi-Cal Specialty Mental Health Services Consolidation program began in January 1995 with county mental health departments taking on responsibility for authorization and payment of all Medi-Cal covered psychiatric inpatient hospital services for beneficiaries in the county.
 (Three counties field tested slightly different models.)
 Previously, county mental health departments had managed psychiatric inpatient hospital services only at county hospitals or hospitals under contract to the county.
 All other psychiatric inpatient hospital services were managed by DHS through the regular Medi-Cal program.
 Between November 1997 and July 1998, these county mental health departments, now called mental health plans (MHPs), also assumed responsibility for inpatient hospitals and outpatient specialty mental health professional services in addition to their previous responsibility to provide rehabilitative mental health and targeted case management services.
 As stated previously this program operates under a federal freedom of choice waiver originally approved in May 1995 and renewed in September 1997 for an additional two years.
 A request to renew the program for an additional two years was submitted to the Health Care Financing Administration (HCFA) in June 1999.

-Under this waiver program each MHP contracts with DMH to provide medically necessary specialty mental health services to the beneficiaries of the county and are governed by state regulations in Title 9, California Code of Regulations, Division 1, Chapter 11.
+Under this waiver program each MHP contracts with former Department of Mental Health to provide medically necessary specialty mental health services to the beneficiaries of the county and are governed by state regulations in Title 9, California Code of Regulations, Division 1, Chapter 11.
 MHPs select and credential their provider network, negotiate rates, authorize services and provide payment for services rendered by specialty mental health providers in accordance with statewide criteria.
 Medi-Cal beneficiaries must receive Medi-Cal reimbursed specialty mental health services through the MHPs.

-MHP coverage of a specialty mental health service requires that several criteria be met.
+Before AB 100 was signed into law, MHP coverage of a specialty mental health service requires that several criteria be met.
 The beneficiary must meet the medical necessity criteria for specialty mental health services, which consists of a clearly identified set of diagnoses, functional impairments, and intervention criteria.
 The services must be delivered by or under the direction of a specialist in the mental health field, for example, a psychiatrist, a psychologist, a Licensed Clinical Social Worker, or Marriage, Family and Child Counselor.
 The service must also be a mental health service, for example, medication management of psychotropic medications, individual therapy, and psychological testing.
 A distinction is made between specialty mental health care (those services requiring the services of a specialist in mental health) and general mental health care needs (those needs which could be met by a general health care practitioner).
-General mental health care needs for Medi-Cal beneficiaries remain under the purview of DHS either through their managed care plans or through the FFS/MC system.
+General mental health care needs for Medi-Cal beneficiaries remain under the purview of the Deparment of Health Care Services either through their managed care plans or through the FFS/MC system.

 MHPs receive a fixed annual allocation of state general funds (SGFs) based on the historical cost of services formerly provided through the FFS/MC system.
 MHPs receive uncapped SGFs for services provided to Medi-Cal beneficiaries under 21 for outpatient specialty mental health services above a baseline expenditure level.
-The MHPs also receive realignment funds which have funded SD/MC services since 1991.
+However with the passage of AB 100, a major shift of authority from state to counties for mental health programs was instituted.
+The realignment of funds and responsibility for mental health services shifted back to the counties.
 These funds made up of revenues from sales tax and vehicle licensure fees are collected by the state and transferred by the state to each county.
 All of these funds may be used as the state Medicaid match for claiming federal matching funds that make up a little over 51 percent of the funding for mental health services.